June 13, 1976: The day Adriano Panatta completed a miraculous title run at Roland-Garros

 In order to reach the 1976 Roland-Garros final, Solomon, the No 7 seed, had to eliminate second-seeded Vilas, one of the best clay-court players of his time, in the quarter-finals (6-1, 0-6, 7-6, 6-1).
 In the semi-final, he survived a five-set baseline battle against Raul Ramirez, 6-7, 6-0, 4-6, 6-4, 6-4.
 Yet, compared to Panatta’s achievements, Solomon’s journey didn’t seem that extraordinary.

-The No 8-seeded Italian had played his first round at Roland-Garros against Pavel Hutka just a few days after claiming the title in Rome, where he had saved 11 match points in the first round before edging Guillermo Vilas in the final (2-6, 7-6, 6-2, 7-6).
+The eighth seeded Italian had played his first round at Roland-Garros against Pavel Hutka just a few days after claiming the title in Rome, where he had saved 11 match points in the first round before edging Guillermo Vilas in the final (2-6, 7-6, 6-2, 7-6).
 In this first match, not only did Panatta save a match point at 9-10, 30-40 in the fifth set, but he did it with a diving volley winner.

-The Italian then sealed the victory 12-10, and he went on to the quarter-finals to face the biggest possible challenge at the time: Borg.
-The Swede had triumphed at Roland-Garros in 1974 and 1975, and he was seen as almost unbeatable.
+The Italian then sealed the victory 12-10, and he went on to reach the quarter-finals to face the biggest possible challenge at the time: Borg.
+The Swede had triumphed at Roland-Garros in 1974 and 1975, and he was considered almost unbeatable.
 But Panatta knew that he could beat him, as he had done so already at Roland-Garros, in the fourth round in 1973.
 Furthermore, Borg had played five sets in his previous match against Frenchman François Jauffret, whom he had only beaten 10-8 in the last set.
 In these circumstances, Panatta played close to perfection to edge out the icy Borg in four sets, 6-3, 6-3, 2-6, 7-6.

-Panatta held a grudge against Solomon after their encounter in Rome.
+Adriano Panatta held a grudge against Solomon after their encounter in Rome.
 After a disagreement over a line-call, Solomon, believing that the Italian umpires were being unfair, stormed off the court.
 Panatta, who had reversed four calls in Solomon’s favour before, thought this was disrespectful to himself and to the public.
 Thus, before the Roland-Garros final, he came to Solomon in the hallway and provoked him: “How can you beat me when you’re so short?”

 Panatta’s confidence proved to be justified.
 He outplayed Solomon’s defensive game with his classic attacking game.
 He sealed his victory in four sets (6-1, 6-4, 4-6, 7-6) and became the first player in the Open Era to win Roland-Garros after saving a match point on his way.

-After his Roland-Garros title Panatta would reach world No 4, which would remain the highest ranking he achieved in his career.
+After his Roland-Garros title Adriano Panatta would reach No 4 in the world rankings, which would remain the highest ranking he achieved in his career.
 Later in 1976, he would put the cherry on his peak year by leading the Italian Davis Cup team to their first and only title in the competition, after they defeated Chile in the final.
 Panatta would never claim another Grand Slam title and his best result after the 1976 triumph would be a quarter-final at Roland-Garros in 1977.
 In his career, the Italian would win 10 tournaments, the last one coming in Florence in 1980.
 Panatta, who had defeated Borg at Roland-Garros in 1973 and 1976, would remain the only player to ever beat him at the French Open, where the Swedish legend would claim the title six times between 1974 and 1981.